top of page

 • Constantly reminded to worry about how I was being “perceived.”

-• In and out of HR meetings like it was my full-time job.
+• In and out of HR and manager meetings like it was my full-time job.

 Every time I swallowed my truth to keep the peace, a little piece of me disappeared.